Leo Sirota: World War I

 Although as a Russian citizen Sirota was exempt from service in the Austro-Hungarian Armed Forces, his career was still disrupted when World War I began in July 1914.
 He was permitted to perform in public during the war, despite being the citizen of an enemy nation.

 During the war Sirota met Jascha Horenstein, a fellow immigrant from Kiev who was also a student at the University of Vienna.
-Horenstein began to study with Sirota, whom he invited to play with the pick-up orchestra he organized on Sundays.
+Horenstein began to study with Sirota, whom he invited to play with the pickup orchestra he organized on Sundays.
 The two became lifelong friends.
 Horenstein invited his 23-year-old sister Augustine, known informally as Gisa, to hear Sirota play at a forthcoming concert.
 She was so moved by Sirota's performance and appearance that she forgot to applaud.
 Afterwards she was introduced to him by her brother.
 She began to study piano with Sirota.
 Their relationship developed into an affair, during which he proposed marriage to her; she refused as she was married with a son.